Proclamation Imposing $100k Fee for H-1Bs

-Note: this is a rapidly evolving issue with many nuances and areas of uncertainty.
-Check back often for updates and consult a licensed immigration attorney on how this information applies to your specific situation.
+Note: This is a rapidly evolving topic.
+Check back often for updates and consult a licensed attorney for direct guidance.

 Background: